juliusspears/R-Projects/Student_Traits_And_Exam_Scores/README.md

 sample of 1,000 student records, including traits such as study hours, sleep hours, diet, social media hours, and mental health ratings.

-This project has a folder for the final results, R-scripts, raw data, R-markdown files, and plots.
+This project has a folder for its final results/findings, R-scripts, raw data, R-markdown files, and plots.